cjabradshaw/DensityFeedbackSims/README.md

 1. Run initial base population models (<code>baseModels.R</code>).
 More details and justification of the model components can be found in:
     - Bradshaw, CJA, CN Johnson, J Llewelyn, V Weisbecker, G Strona, F Saltré.
 2021. <a href="http://doi.org/10.7554/eLife.63870">Relative demographic susceptibility does not explain the extinction chronology of Sahul’s megafauna</a>. <em>eLife</em> 10: e63870. doi:10.7554/eLife.63870
-    - and the associated Github repository <a href="https://github.com/cjabradshaw/MegafaunaSusceptibility">here</a>.
+    - and its associated Github repository <a href="https://github.com/cjabradshaw/MegafaunaSusceptibility">here</a>

 3. Run projection scenarios using outputs from Step 1:
     - <code>stableCatastrophe.R</code>: stable fixed K with generationally scaled catastrophe